-Council was advised that the proposed changes to the Official Plan would guide more detailed changes to the City's Zoning By-law, and that background work had started on these potential zoning changes.
-As part of this process (and based on feedback from the City's Development Liaison Advisory Panel), staff had commissioned a study that would examine best practices for commercial parking ratios.
-The study would identify opportunities to change existing parking standards to encourage and facilitate investment and redevelopment along the LaSalle corridor and other commercial zones.
-The study was being undertaken to complement the LBCPS, the Transportation Master Plan, the Transit Action Plan, the Complete Streets Policy and other Active Transportation initiatives.
-Staff was directed to return with the findings of this commercial parking ratio study in the fourth quarter of 2019.
+During the course of undertaking the LBCPS, the consultant (WSP) conducted a number of key stakeholder interviews regarding redevelopment on LaSalle Boulevard.
+These interviews highlighted the commercial parking standards in the City's Zoning By-law as a potential barrier to redevelopment.
+To further investigate this issue staff commissioned a study that examined best practices for commercial parking ratios.
+The study identified opportunities to update certain commercial parking ratios to bring them in line with other municipalities and to encourage and facilitate investment and redevelopment along the LaSalle corridor and other commercial zones.
+The study was undertaken to complement the LBCPS, the Transportation Master Plan, the Transit Action Plan, the Complete Streets Policy and other Active Transportation initiatives.